A week with Twitter's attempt at a more civil internet

 So far, the experience isn't drastically different than the main Twitter app.
 But there are aspects of the beta that I'm starting to like, such as the colored chat bubbles that make it easier to keep up with a conversation.
 At the same time, though, it's worth noting that the Twttr app doesn't support all of Twitter's mobile features.
 That includes the revamped camera, which makes it hard for me to use the prototype app as my daily driver.

 It's too early to tell whether these experimental features will manage to successfully filter bots, trolls or spammers completely out of your mentions.
 But I have noticed that the color-coded labels and indented tweets let me follow threads more easily.
 And they help me decide which replies I actually want to read and interact with.
-Meanwhile, the "show more" can filter out people who may be trolling, although I have come across tweets that aren't abusive or spammy in some of its hidden replies.
+Meanwhile, the "show more" feature can filter out people who may be trolling, although I have come across tweets that aren't abusive or spammy in some of its hidden replies.

 I think what bugs me the most about the "show more" feature is that if a thread within a thread becomes too long, it looks odd.
 Basically, the more you scroll to read the responses, the smaller the tweet boxes get, and that makes it extremely difficult and tedious to read tweets.